Single-Course Engelsk 5 ECTS

 • Thermodynamic states and parameters, heat and work

-• First law of thermodynamics for closed systems
+• First law of thermodynamics for open and closed systems

 • Selected circular processes, e.g., heat pumps, cooling plants and thermal power plants